MicrosoftDocs/quantum-docs-pr/articles/user-guide/expressions.md

 If an operation supports the `Adjoint` functor, then `Adjoint op` is an operation expression.
 Similarly, if the operation supports the `Controlled` functor, then `Controlled op` is an operation expression.
-The types of these expressions are specified in [Functors](xref:microsoft.quantum.language.type-model#functors).
+The types of these expressions are specified at [Calling operation specializations](xref:microsoft.quantum.guide.operationsfunctions#calling-operation-specializations).

 Functors (`Adjoint` and `Controlled`) bind more closely than all other operators, except for the unwrap operator `!` and array indexing with []`.
 Thus, the following are all legal, assuming that the operations support the functors used: